Redeemer Classical School is a distinctly different kind of school.

 Discipline-Centered Science: We integrate the wonders of first-hand experience with nature and an academic study of science through biology, chemistry, and physics.

-Deep, Rich History: Students will learn a detailed timeline of world and American history, and study primary documents.
+Deep, Rich History: Students will learn of the great figures of history through high-quality stories, memorize a detailed timeline of world and American history, and study primary documents.

 Academic Arts Instruction: The arts are not an elective, but a core pursuit.
 All Redeemer students will learn fundamental elements of music and visual arts.